MrDham/OpenTheremin_V4_with_MIDI/README.md

 This repositoty includes software and hardware design.
 Anyway just the software part is modified here to support MIDI.

-It is the an official version.
+It is an official version.

 It is synchronised with V4.5.0 from  GaudiLabs/OpenThereminV4.